 Sugar Industry and Coronary Heart Disease Research

 According to this paper, this is not the only agenda the sugar industry was promoting.
 They also affected the recommendations given to us on reducing cavities and downplaying the reduction of sugar as an important prevention method.
-What?
-Diabetes educational materials do not even educate about reducing sugar when sugar is known to have a huge role in this disease.
+Some diabetes educational materials do not even educate about reducing sugar when sugar is known to have a huge role in this disease.
 Overall, the proper information is not always being shared with us.

 The study in question is “Sugar Industry and Coronary Heart Disease Research: A Historical Analysis of Internal Industry Documents” by C. Kearns, L. Schmidt, and S. Glantz.
-Kearns was also in an NPR Interview that you can listen to.
+Kearns and was also in an NPR Interview that you can listen to.

 Why does the sugar industry blame matter?

-The sugar industry shifted blame to fat causing heart disease when fats are an absolute necessity to our well-being and health.
+The sugar industry shifted blame to fat causing heart disease when fats are a necessity to our well-being and health.
 Read more about how Fat Doesn’t Make You Fat here.
 Over the years the sugar industry shifted people’s dietary decisions towards low-fat and therefore, making more money.
 With these low-fat products driving the market, it forces companies to make products that require sugar to replace the fat in their recipes.
 People will then buy things like breads and pastas and avoid butters and meat.
 It is concerning when eating many processed grains, read more on The Truth About Carbs here.
 Recommendations given such as our Food Pyramid suggest 6-11 servings of grains per day including these sugar-filled products.
 The sugar industry benefits and people become more sick and unhealthy due to ignorance.

 More recently, research is actually showing that low fat diets with high sugar actually elevate cholesterol level.
 Research that would threaten sales of sugar and the sugar industry would not be happy.
 Though it is pounded into our “knowledge” that fat is bad, people are not changing eating habits very easily.
 Some researchers actually still think that fats cause heart disease.
 Why might that be?
 In the years after all this research started, vegetable oils were being introduced and people were told to use them rather than the traditional fats to avoid the big bad saturated fats.
 These unnatural oils are full of inflammatory fats and likely put fat in favor of a cause of disease when studying people who unknowingly eat more of these types of fats.
-Read more about Healthy Cooking Fats here.

 Important results in reviewing the research: